Seattle Dog Bite Lawyer

 Does Washington State Have a One-Bite Rule?

-While some dangerous dogs may be put down following a vicious attack, not every legal action against a dog results in the dog’s termination.
+Not always.
+Legal action against a dog owner does not automatically mean a dog will be euthanized.
 For example, even in cases where the dog is legally recognized for its aggressive behavior and past history of biting people, it may survive this ordeal if its owner follows the requirements for registering the animal, posting warning signs, and taking other precautions to protect the public from the dog.

 A dog bite can result in serious injuries for the victims, many requiring plastic surgery in order to cover the scarring and disfigurement caused by the animal’s teeth.